Traven-B/mymodern/project_docs/PROJECT_STRUCTURE.md

    module Hennepin
      def self.lib_data
        {
-         post_data: HennepinSecrets::POST_DATA,
+         post_data: POST_DATA,
          # ... other properties
        }
      end
    end
    ```

-The constant HennepinSecrets::POST_DATA is defined in hennepin_secrets.cr and
+The constant POST_DATA is defined in hennepin_secrets.cr and is used in the in
-is used in the in the otherwise complete definition of the hennepin module in the
+the otherwise complete definition of the hennepin module in the hennepin.cr
-hennepin.cr file.
+file.

 ### Specifying post_url value